 Dementia Stage & Care Navigator: Which Stage Does the Pattern Resemble?

 When memory and thinking change, one of the first questions families ask is “how far along is this?”
 This free navigator asks 10 questions about everyday abilities and maps the pattern to the seven-stage framework doctors use (the Global Deterioration Scale), then builds a stage-matched care checklist you can print and take to a medical appointment.
 It runs entirely in your browser — nothing you enter is saved, sent, or shared.
+Every question and every stage assignment is anchored to peer-reviewed staging research; the full methodology and sources are documented below.

 This is an educational planning tool, not a medical test.
 It cannot diagnose dementia or assign a true clinical stage — only a clinician who examines the person can.
 If confusion appeared suddenly, over hours or days, seek medical care now.